Margot Mayo: Early life

-Margot Mayo was born Margaret Melba Mayo on May 30, 1910 in Commerce, Texas, the youngest of eight children of William Leonidas Mayo, the founding president of East Texas Normal College."Mayo Family Collection", Texas A&M University-Commerce Libraries.
+Margot Mayo was born Margaret Melba Mayo on May 30, 1910, in Commerce, Texas, the youngest of eight children of William Leonidas Mayo, the founding president of East Texas Normal College."Mayo Family Collection", Texas A&M University-Commerce Libraries.
 Accessed March 16, 2021.

 Career

 She was a key figure in the 1940s New York City revival of folk dancing and square dancing and American folk music.
 She was founder of the American Square Dance Group in 1934 and editor of its magazine, Promenade, and published the manual The American Square Dance in 1943.
 She and her American Square Dance Group perform on the 1947 Pete Seeger documentary To Hear Your Banjo Play.

 The folk revival in New York City was rooted in the resurgent interest in square dancing and folk dancing there in the 1940s, which gave musicians such as Pete Seeger popular exposure.

+Margot Mayo introduced Pete Seeger to his future wife, Toshi, who was in Mayo's square dance troupe.
+"They were a match since they met at a square dance in 1938."

-Margo Mayo was also a teacher of music and dance in the school system in New York City.
+Margot Mayo was also a teacher of music and dance at Woodward School, a progressive private elementary school in downtown Brooklyn.
+Among her students was Arlo Guthrie, who learned many of Woody Guthrie's songs at school, and was surprised that other people knew his father's songs better than he did.